MEElms/Final_Project-Spotify_API/README.md

 <br>

-This project was completed using the packages:
+This project was completed using these packages:

     - OS
     - Spotipy